CE-Programming/toolchain/readme.md

 ## Getting Help

 You can join us on the `CE Programming` Discord server in the `#ez80-dev` channel: [Discord Chat Link](https://discord.gg/TRkN5UcUzs).\
-If you prefer IRC, the chat is also bridged to the EFNet channel `#ez80-dev` (you can use a web client like IRCCloud, if you don't want to use a local application).
+If you prefer IRC, the chat is also bridged to the EFNet `#ez80-dev` channel (you can use a web client like [IRCCloud](https://www.irccloud.com/irc/efnet/channel/ez80-dev), if you don't want to use a local application).

 Depending on how active the channel is you might not get a response.\
 In that case, post your questions [here](https://github.com/CE-Programming/toolchain/discussions) or [here](https://github.com/CE-Programming/toolchain/issues), and we will get back to you as soon as possible.